zipevo/zipj-bls/bls/README.md

-# dashj-bls
+# zipj-bls
-DashJ-BLS is a wrapper for bls-signatures that requires a shared library called dashjbls.
+ZipJ-BLS is a wrapper for bls-signatures that requires a shared library called zipjbls.

 This library builds automatically on Linux with `mvn`.
 On Windows, Cmake (https://cmake.org/download/) and MinGW must be installed (http://mingw-w64.org/doku.php/download/mingw-builds)